 Starting from version 0.7.0, we use cat breeds as the code names for major versions.

-To preview the documentation locally, install the docs-specific requirements (from the base folder):
+To preview the documentation locally, install the development dependencies and then start the server:

 $ sphinx-autobuild docs docs/_build/html --port 7999